Emmanuelle Guyon, the mirror of your emotions

 "Nectar" sterling silver necklace

-The Roman economy was based on silver.
-This civilization is the one who used it the most in history before the discovery of America.
-It is said that 200 tons were mined each year in the 2nd century.
-There was a stock of 10 000 tons in circulation which was 5 to 10 times more than the total amount of available silver in the medieval Europe and the Caliphate.
-Most of this precious metal would come from Laurion mines in Greece.
+The Roman economy was closely tied to silver, making it the civilization that exploited it the most in history until the discovery of America.
+It is estimated that by the 2nd century CE, around 200 tons of silver were mined each year, with a circulating stock of 10,000 tons—5 to 10 times more than the total available silver in medieval Europe and the caliphate.
+Most of this silver came from the mines of Laurion in Greece, a region that remained a major center of silver production for centuries.

-During the Antiquity, silver was mentioned in the book of Genesis and was always linked to religious objects since the beginnings of humanity.
-Silver is also mentioned in the New Testament when Juda received 30 silver coins to betray Jesus.
+In antiquity, silver is mentioned in the Book of Genesis and has always been associated with religious objects since the dawn of humanity.
+A reference in the New Testament mentions that Judas received 30 pieces of silver for delivering Jesus to the Roman soldiers.

 silver, history and virtues